ptmdmusique/insite-abm/note.md

    1. They joined the cbo coalition forming
    2. They update their scalepower every tick (which leads to sown-power being updated)
 2. First citizen of links in every ticks becomes stakeholder
-   1. They will join the pre-defined stakeholders and try to form cbo coalition with the same exact criteria as regular ticks
+   1. They will join the pre-defined stakeholders and try to form cbo coalition with the same exact criteria as regular cits

 ## Note:
 1. !
 Stakeholders aren't affected by talk-span